 Clara Barton was born in Oxford, Massachusetts and died in Glen Echo, Maryland, at the age of 90.
 Burial followed at the family cemetery plot in Oxford, Massachusetts.

 The General Ebenezer Learned Chapter NSDAR was formed in 1907.
-Mrs. Sarah Brown was the organizing regent.
-The chapter met at the Congregational Church on Main Street in Oxford on June 5,1907.
-We will be 110 years old this year.
-At the organizing meeting there were 34 Charter Members and a 3 month old baby.
-Lucy Alice Bullard, a lineal descent of General Ebenezer Learned, presented to the chapter a gavel made of wood from an old apple tree on the home lot of General Learned.
-From an attic beam in the house where the General was born, came the wood which is incorporated with 279 other pieces of wood, in the ballot box presented to the Massachusetts Daughters.
+Sarah Brown was the organizing regent.
+The chapter met at the Congregational Church on Main Street in Oxford, Massachusetts, on June 5, 1907.
+Our chapter will be 110 years old this year.
+At the organizing meeting there were 34 charter members and a three month old baby.
+Lucy Alice Bullard, who was a lineal descendant of General Ebenezer Learned.
+The ladies presented to the chapter a gavel made of wood from an old apple tree that grew on the home lot of General Learned.

 The content contained herein does not necessarily represent the position of the NSDAR.
 Hyperlinks to other sites are not the responsibility of the NSDAR, the state organization, or individual DAR chapters.